JaysonPye/Journal/2025/kidsup.md

 - Users assign to org now
 - Removed classes from views (I believe)
 - Bug with extensions found & fixed for Leroy
+- Photo footer autos to on for parties
+-

 ## Dump of things that need to change in seasonal